bitcoin-sv/spv-wallet-docs/bux-server/configuration.md

 # Bux Server Configuration

-Bux server configuration is based on json files which are located in `config` directory and processed at the start of the server.\
+Bux server configuration is based on json files which are located in `config` directory and processed on startup.\
 You can find there files like:
 - `development.json` - used for development environment
 - `production.json` - used for production environment